karthik647p/simple-daily-task-tracker/README.md

 # Simple Daily Task Tracker

-A dead-simple, mobile-friendly app for tracking daily tasks.
+A very-simple, mobile-friendly app for tracking daily tasks.
 No sign-up, no backend, no build step — just open it and tap.
 It started as a way to track a kid's daily routine (piano practice, chores, reading) with a points-based reward system, but it works for tracking any recurring daily activity you want to build a habit around.

 ## Why this exists